submission001/anonymoussubmission_automl/README.md

 ## Install AutoGluon

-This repository contains a particular version of AutoGluon we previously ran on the benchmark.
+This repository contains a particular version of AutoGluon we previously reported benchmark performance for.
 We recommend installing it in a fresh virtualenv.
 To use this version, you will need to install MXNet first as a prerequisite.
 It is recommended to use MXNet 1.8 wheel with CUDA 11.0:

 ```bash